Acts 23 Lesson

 In Paul’s letter to the Ephesians, he wrote:

-• “Be angry, and yet do not sin; do not let the sun go down on your anger.” - EPHESIANS 4:26.
+• “Be angry, and yet do not sin; do not let the sun go down on your anger.” - Ephesians 4:26.

 There are two parts to this scripture: